Ideology of the Islamic State: Wahhabi

 Although IS adheres to the theology of Ibn Taymiyyah, it rebels against all Sunni schools of law as well as traditional Salafi interpretations.
 Their lack of adherence to Sunni legal authorities, coupled with absence of major manuals of law for reference led IS ideologues to derive personal rulings based on self-interpretation of Qur'an and Traditions.
-ISIL does not differentiate between Sufis and Salafis in their anathemization.
+IS does not differentiate between Sufis and Salafis in their anathemization.
 Although IS claims to be Salafi they condemn majority of Salafis and despite adopting a Jihadist worldview, they condemn majority of Jihadists.
-Major scholars of the contemporary Wahhabi movement such as Saleh Al-Fawzan, Abd Al-Aziz Fawzan Al-Fawzan, Abdulaziz al-Tarefe, Sulaiman Al-Alwan, Adnan al-Aroor, Muhammad Al-Munajjid, etc. have refuted the Caliphate claim of ISIL as illegal and condemned them as a "rogue, criminal organisation" reminiscent of the "fanatical Kharijites".
+Major scholars of the contemporary Wahhabi movement such as Saleh Al-Fawzan, Abd Al-Aziz Fawzan Al-Fawzan, Abdulaziz al-Tarefe, Adnan al-Aroor, Muhammad Al-Munajjid, etc. have refuted the Caliphate claim of IS as illegal and condemned them as a "rogue, criminal organisation" reminiscent of the "fanatical Kharijites".

 In contrast to the centrality of Caliphate in the discourse and propaganda of the Islamic State, traditional Wahhabi scholars were not known to have called for the re-establishment of a pan-Islamic caliphate.
 Their doctrines on Islamic state and just leadership were a reiteration of classical Sunni beliefs and did not amount to a novel political theology.
-The 18th century reformer Muhammad ibn ‘Abd al Wahhab was mainly concerned with implementing religious reforms and purification of faith rather than incorporating the Muslim Ummah into a unified political entity headed by a Khalifa.
+The 18th century reformer Muhammad ibn Abd al-Wahhab was mainly concerned with implementing religious reforms and purification of faith rather than incorporating the Muslim Ummah into a unified political entity headed by a Khalifa.
 This trend had continued in the Wahhabi treatises of the early twentieth century which didn't call for the re-establishment of a caliphate to fill the power vacuum left after the dissolution of the Ottoman Empire.
 After their conquest of Mecca, Wahhabis had not declared it the centre of a new Islamic caliphate.